 I am a passionate and experienced educator, scholar, advocate, and practitioner.
 I grew up in the predominantly white middle-class suburbs of metro Detroit during the 80’s and 90’s where my upbringing was shaped by the privilege of well-funded public education, competitive women’s sports, and being a queer kid in a fairly conservative community.
 I found my voice and my desire for self and collective transformation in my twenties, and decided to pursue a career in higher education.

 Being a white, queer, trans man, I am particularly attuned to the impact that institutions and norms have on the well-being of individuals and communities.
 I have produced research and scholarship on the strategies that trans people employ to navigate interpersonal and institutional discrimination.
 For this work, I was awarded the nationally renowned Institute for Citizens and Scholars Dissertation Fellowship in Women’s Studies as well as a Dissertation and Post-Doctoral Fellowship from Middlebury College.
-I have authored pieces on mental health considerations for LGBTQ+ high school and college students, trans identity management, queer theory, and trans-specific microaggressions in healthcare settings, and was featured on the 2018 BBC World News report “What’s the Real Difference Between the Sexes?”
+I have authored pieces on mental health considerations for LGBTQ+ high school and college students, trans identity management, queer theory, and trans-specific microaggressions in healthcare settings, and was featured on the 2018 BBC World News report “What’s the Real Difference Between the Sexes?” and the 2018 Vice article How Trans People are Reclaiming Religious Naming Ceremonies.

 Over the years, I have leveraged my expertise to advocate for trans inclusion and to educate healthcare professionals, K-12 teachers, non-profit leaders and staff, and higher education professionals across the United States.
 From 2018-2019, I served as a founding member and patient advocate on the Gynecology Trans Healthcare Pathway project for the Department of Gynecology at Dartmouth Hitchcock Medical Center (Lebanon, NH) where I worked with doctors, nurses, interns, and administrative staff to identify address gaps in care for trans men and assigned female at birth (AFAB) non-binary patients.